 - You can also serve the noodles with hot pot dipping sauce.
 My sesame dipping sauce is perfect for this purpose.

 The best thing about preparing a hot pot party is that it requires very minimal prep work.
 All you need to do is:

 Consider the dietary preferences of your guests, then decide the type of soup broth you will serve.

 Also, you need to plan based on the number of guests.
 A big hot pot usually serves six people perfectly, but could possibly serve eight.
 If you have more guests, you’ll need to consider setting up two hot pot sets, so your guests will have enough room to cook and will not be waiting forever for small amounts of food.

 When shopping for food for the hot pot, you simply need to consider the amount of meat and seafood.
 I usually prepare 4 to 8 ounces of meat and seafood per person.
-And I usually get plenty of other ingredients so I have a beautiful spread of food.
-I’ll save all the leftovers and use them to cook soups and noodles in the days following the party.
+And I usually get 2 to 3 ingredients from each food group.

-3. On the day of the party, wash and chop all the ingredients.
+On the day of the party, wash and chop all the ingredients.
 Prepare the dipping sauces.
 Add the hot pot base and water into the hot pot, set it on the portable stove and place it in the center of the table.
 Prepare a slotted ladle on the side.
 Arrange all the ingredients around the pot.
 Prepare one to two small bowls, one plate, and one pair of chopsticks for each person.

 A few important rules when cooking hot pot

 1. Be patient and wait until the broth is boiling

 I know you’ll be tempted to start cooking right away, but remember to be patient and wait until the broth starts boiling.
 This way the food will be cooked quickly and remain juicy.